BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/bitcoin-for-devs_lesson03.md

  	<li>    No matter the size of the input, the output will be a uniform size</li>
  	<li>    Easy to verify, infeasible to reverse</li>
  	<li>    Any change in the input, no matter how small, will result in a different output</li>
- 	<li>    The output can be called the hash value, digest, or simply hash</li>
+ 	<li>    The output can be called the hash value, digest, or simply a hash</li>
 </ul>
 This is very useful in a number of ways.
 It allows you to use a hash as a nearly unforgeable identifier of data which can then be used to validate that data.
 The hash of data can also be used in a table to facilitate the quick lookup of that data.